-Background: This project will benefit 230 sponsored and 3595 non-sponsored individuals who live in and around Chalice's St. Jude Mikinduri, Kenya and PAN Mbinga, Tanzania sponsor sites.
+Background: This project will benefit 230 sponsored and 3595 non-sponsored individuals who live in Chalice's St. Jude Mikinduri, Kenya and PAN Mbinga, Tanzania sites.

 St. Jude Mikinduri sponsor site in Kenya opened in 2008.
 The mission of the site is to better the lives of the poorest families of Mikinduri through education, agricultural advancements, health and nutritional improvements, and economic growth.
 Many families work in small scale farming, and a prolonged drought in the area has resulted in low or no income from their farms.

 Located in Pangawe, Tanzania, PAN is one of eight sub sites under the direction of our Mbinga sponsor site.
 This site is run by Vincentian Fathers, whose vision and mission is human promotion and evangelization of the poor, following in the footsteps of St. Vincent.
 They are committed to working in remote parishes and schools.

 Contaminated drinking water, poor sanitation, and poor hygiene are urgent health problems in both of these regions.
 Many primary schools in our Kenya and Tanzania sites have very poor sanitation.
 Due to inadequate or lack of water supplies, deteriorated or insufficient sanitation facilities, and a lack of knowledge about hygiene, many children are affected by hygiene-related diseases.
 Girls face special difficulties in hygiene practices during their menstruation.
 Under these conditions, schools become unsafe places where diseases are easily transmitted, and the health and academic performance of students are affected.
 Increased absenteeism and school dropout rates lead to a bleak future for young people and their families.